toreau/Text-Info/README.md

 [Text::Info](https://metacpan.org/pod/Text::Info) is an extensible and easy to use solution for retrieving useful information about texts based on the [Germanic languages](https://en.wikipedia.org/wiki/Germanic_languages).

+For the time being it has a limited feature set, but the plan is to use this as a basis for more NLP-solutions.

-The solution is under heavy development, has a limited feature set for the time being, and its API will definitely change.
+The solution is under heavy development, and the API will definitely change.
 Please respect these facts if you intend to use it.

-Contributions are welcome!
+Contributions and suggestions are welcome!

 # WARNING!